2023 UEFA Women's Champions League final

-The 2023 UEFA Women's Champions League Final will be the final match of the 2022–23 UEFA Women's Champions League, the 22nd season of Europe's premier women's club football tournament organised by UEFA, and the 14th season since it was renamed from the UEFA Women's Cup to the UEFA Women's Champions League.
-The match will be played at the Philips Stadion in Eindhoven, Netherlands on 3 June 2023.
+The 2023 UEFA Women's Champions League final was the final match of the 2022–23 UEFA Women's Champions League, the 22nd season of Europe's premier women's club football tournament organised by UEFA, and the 14th season since it was renamed from the UEFA Women's Cup to the UEFA Women's Champions League.
+The match was played at the Philips Stadion in Eindhoven, Netherlands on 3 June 2023, between Spanish club Barcelona and German club VfL Wolfsburg.

+Barcelona won the match 3–2 for their second UEFA Women's Champions League title.

+Teams

+In the following table, finals until 2009 were in the UEFA Women's Cup era, since 2010 were in the UEFA Women's Champions League era.

 Venue

 The Philips Stadion was selected as the final host by the UEFA Executive Committee during their meeting in Amsterdam, Netherlands on 2 March 2020.

-The match is the first UEFA Women's Cup/Champions League final to be held in the Netherlands.
-It is also the fourth UEFA club competition final to be held at the stadium, having hosted two UEFA Cup/Europa League finals (the 1978 second leg and in 2006) and the 1988 European Super Cup second leg.
+The match was the first UEFA Women's Cup/Champions League final to be held in the Netherlands.
+It was also the fourth UEFA club competition final to be held at the stadium, having hosted two UEFA Cup/Europa League finals (the 1978 second leg and in 2006) and the 1988 European Super Cup second leg.
 The stadium was also a venue at UEFA Euro 2000, where it hosted three group stage matches.

+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Match

 Details

-The "home" team (for administrative purposes) will be determined by an additional draw held on 10 February 2023, 13:30 CET (after the quarter-final and semi-final draws), at the UEFA headquarters in Nyon, Switzerland.
+The "home" team (for administrative purposes) was determined by an additional draw held on 10 February 2023 (after the quarter-final and semi-final draws) at the UEFA headquarters in Nyon, Switzerland.